-The Commission has categorically mentioned, in sub-para (B) of para 30 of its Order dated 29.10.09, that the mandatory release of water discharge is average of 3 lean months, as clarified by the Government of H.P. vide its notification dated 29.1.09.
+The Commission has categorically mentioned in sub-para (B) of para 30 of its Order dated 29.10.09 that the mandatory release of discharge is average of 3 lean months, as clarified by the Government of H.P. vide its notification No. MPP-F(2)-16/2008 dated 29.1.09.
 Inspite of this the petitioner Company has calculated the same on the basis of release of 15% incoming discharge through out the year.
 Therefore, the calculations done by the petitioner Company are not correct.

-On examining the response of the Board the Commission observes that the mandatory release impact assessment by the Board has been carried out based upon the 75% dependable discharge as approved in the DPR and deducting the sacrificial discharge from it (which is average on 3 lean months) to get the net discharge available for power generation.
+On examining the response of the Board, the Commission observes that mandatory release impact assessment by the Board has been carried out based upon the 75% dependable discharge as approved in the DPR and deducting the sacrificial discharge from it (which is average on 3 lean months) to get the net discharge available for power generation.
 The loss in generation has been assessed by calculating the energy generation on the net discharge and comparing it with energy generation without 15% sacrificial discharge as per the approved DPR.
-The total loss on account of mandatory release of water over a period of 40 years as per Board's calculations, is 17.50 Crores which in terms of energy works out 14 paise per unit.
+The total loss over a period of 40 years, as per Board's calculations is 810.34 lacs, which in terms of energy comes out to be 8 paise per unit.

 As the energy bills of the previous months raised by the petitioner Company to the Board and the calculations of the Board as well as that of the petitioner Company itself show generation in the months of January and February the contention of the petitioner Company that mandatory release during the months of January and February forces total shutdown of the plant during these two months is not correct.

-The averments of the Board that loss on account of 15% mandatory release can easily be covered by overloading the plant during the peak season carry no weight since the Commission is constrained to allow upgrades in tariff based on a change of goal posts/ change in law which will impact on tariff in term of what an entrepreneur calculates in a "before" & "after" scenario.
-Additionally, DPR energy projections are generally oriented with bankability/ viability consideration of the project but wherever no other projection is available, this will need to be considered as a basis, subject to a caveat that it will have only marginal relevance in the present context and cannot be used across the board where other more relevant parameters are available.
+This project has been commissioned in the year FY 2008-09, the actual generation data is available for barely for 11⁄2 year's period only, which is grossly inadequate, and therefore, cannot be relied upon for mandatory release impact assessment.
+Thus, the Commission, at present has not option, but to rely upon the mandatory water release impact assessment based on the DPR projections.
+The Board's contention that loss on account of 15% mandatory release can easily be covered by overloading the plant during the peak season is not tenable.
+The Commission is constrained to allow upgrades in tariff based on a change of goal posts/ change in law which will impact on tariff in term of what an entrepreneur calculates in a "before" & "after" scenario.
+Additionally, DPR energy projections are generally oriented with bankability/ viability considerations of the project but wherever no other projection is available, this will need to be considered as a basis, subject to a caveat that it will have only marginal relevance in the present context and cannot be used across the board where other more relevant parameters are available

-In view of the above, the Commission allows the increase of 14 paise per unit as per the mandatory release of water discharge impact assessment carried out by the Board.
-However, either party, on the availability of the actual data available for a period of 10 years, can approach the Commission to review the said increase.
+In view of the above, the Commission allows the increase of 8 paise per unit as per the mandatory release impact assessment carried out by the Board.
+However, either party, on the availability of the actual data available for a period 10 years, can approach the Commission to review the said increase.

 II.
-Forest and Fisheries charges.- Sub-paras "C" and "D" of para 30 of Order dated 29.10.09 read as under:-
+Forest and Fisheries charges.- Sub-paras "C" and "D" of para 30 of Order dated 29.10.09 read as under :-